isLundy/pluginsPath/README.md

 </h1>

 ## Usage
+> Required: Nuke 12 or later

 Search gizmo path using keywords or from selected node.

-> Requirements: Nuke 12 or later

 <br />

-## Installation example
+## Installation

 ### Method 1: